TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 !!! warning

-  **IF YOU GOT THE SAME VALUES ON BOTH SIDES THEN YOU DON'T NEED IT!!!**
+  **IF YOU HAVE THE SAME VALUES ON BOTH SIDES, YOU DON'T NEED PATH MAPPING!**

-  **IT SHOULD ALSO BE REMOVED OR ELSE YOU WILL GET AN ERROR.**
+  **USING PATH MAPPING IF THIS IS THE CASE CAN CAUSE ERRORS.**

 ![!Path Mappings Radarr Mapped](images/qs-radarr-path-mappings-mapped.png)

 !!! info

-  *If everything runs on Docker you normally don't need to use this except if you got messed up paths and then it would be smarter to fix those first to have consistent and well planned paths.*
+  *If everything runs on Docker, you normally don't need to use this.
+However, if you have messed up paths, then it would be smarter to fix those first.*

-  Please take a look at TRaSH's Hardlink Tutorial <https://trash-guides.info/hardlinks>
+  Please review the hardlink tutorial [HERE](https://trash-guides.info/hardlinks){:target="_blank" rel="noopener noreferrer"}.

 !!! danger "Don't forget to save your settings!!!"